Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 🗂️ **Create Ollama Modelfile**: To create a model file for Ollama, navigate to the `Admin Panel` > `Settings` > `Models` > `Create a model` menu.

-- ⬆️ **GGUF File Model Creation**: Effortlessly create Ollama models by uploading GGUF files directly from Sage WebUI from the `Admin Settings` > `Settings` > `Model` > `Experimental` menu.
+- ⬆️ **GGUF File Model Creation**: Effortlessly create Ollama models by uploading GGUF files directly from Sage.is AI-UI from the `Admin Settings` > `Settings` > `Model` > `Experimental` menu.
 The process has been streamlined with the option to upload from your machine or download GGUF files from Hugging Face.

 - ⚙️ **Default Model Setting**: The default model preference for new chats can be set in the `Settings` > `Interface` menu on mobile devices, or can more easily be set in a new chat under the model selector dropdown on desktop PCs and laptops.